COMMUNITY ENGAGEMENT CORE

 The Community Advisory Board (CAB) and Community Research Advisory Board (CRAB) are groups within the CEC comprising community stakeholders.
 These groups work with the HEALTH Center for Addictions Research and Cancer Prevention to strategically guide its focus and scope; provide community contribution to the design, execution, and dissemination of our sponsored research; and ensure that all of our communities have information and access to resources to promote lifelong health.
 The overall goal of the CEC is to develop and maintain strong community relationships and to advance the inclusion of our diverse community members in cutting-edge health research to address addictions and cancer disparities.

-See our “CEC one-pager” below to learn more about the services we offer to affiliated investigators and community stakeholders.
+See our “CEC Services” below to learn more about the services we offer to affiliated investigators and community stakeholders.

 ABOUT THE CAB and CRAB